-Cinders, rescued from the kill pen at Bastrop, Louisiana in September, she is a branded Mustang mare about 18 years old either sold at auction or delivered to the kill pen like so much trash.
+Cinders, rescued from the kill pen at Bastrop, Louisiana in September, is a 2000 branded Mustang mare either sold at auction or delivered to the kill pen like so much trash.
 Cinders was on her way to slaughter as no one was going to bail a beat up, limping, wounded mare that looked as though she had either fallen in the truck and been trampled or possibly been used at a Mexican rodeo.
 She is from King Top Mountain HMA in Utah, an area that has been zeroed out of round-ups.
 She was rounded up as a baby.
 She is an absolute treasure and has grown very attached to me and I her.
 I’d like to think there was a time when someone loved her and possibly had high hopes for her before circumstances turned against her.
 She will remain here the rest of her days, learning that love is all around her and she need never worry again.

-Gabby is a beautiful black 11 year old mare bought from a kill pen to be used as a parade horse in this years Mardi Gras.
+Gabby is a beautiful black mare bought from a kill pen to be used as a parade horse in this years Mardi Gras.
 They used her so often with ill fitting tack ridden by over weight drunks, that by the time she was rescued she was covered in saddle sores.
 This is what happens to so many of these sentient beings, used and abused for entertainment.
 She is now living a serene and and quiet life at the Sanctuary.
 She will never be anyone’s beast of burden again.
 I want to thank the Humane Society of Louisiana for making us aware of Gabby and all the other parade horses who have found wonderful homes.

 Some horses come to the sanctuary with names,